Further reading

 ISBN number 1 0900609 74 5

 A Trains Illustrated Special 'British Railways Then & Now' Vol. 6 'The Midland' has several photos of trains between Plumtree and Stanton and at Nottingham Midland in BR days.
-It also includes a couple of early LMS days at Edwalton.
+It also includes a couple in early LMS days at Edwalton.

 Articles have appeared in the contemporary railway press since the line has been upgraded and the July 2001 issue of The Railway Magazine features a summary by Colin Marsden on page 42 which also includes some archive pictures.